-From a neighborhood store to an Instagram Story, selling your products in more than one place dramatically increases the odds that you’ll make a sale.
+Multichannel retailing, or multichannel selling, is when you sell your products across more than one sales channel.
+From a neighborhood store to an Instagram Story, selling your products in multiple places dramatically increases the odds that you’ll make a sale.

 Think about it — if your products can be seen, experienced, and purchased on more platforms and places customers enjoy, they’ll be more likely to add them to their physical and virtual shopping carts.
 While expanding to selling online was the biggest challenge for retailers in 2020, 88% of the 500 retailers we surveyed are now selling online, according to our Future of Retail report.

 With multichannel retailing, you can set up shop on online and offline channels, and it’s more doable than you might think.